Wendy James

-Wendy James (born 21 January 1966) is an English singer-songwriter most notable for her work with the pop band Transvision Vamp.
+Wendy Patricia James (born 21 January 1966) is an English singer-songwriter most notable as the leadsinger of the pop rock band Transvision Vamp, and for her collaborations with Elvis Costello, James Williamson from Iggy & the Stooges, Lenny Kaye from The Patti Smith Group and James Sclavunos from Nick Cave & The Bad Seeds.
+She has released 10 albums from 1988 until 2024.

 Transvision Vamp

-Born in London to Norwegian parents, James was adopted soon after birth.
-She left home at the age of sixteen, moving to the East Sussex seaside resort town of Brighton.
-There she met Nick Christian Sayer, who became her boyfriend and musical collaborator.
-Sayer and James moved to London, where they teamed up with friends Dave Parsons, Tex Axile and Pol Burton, with whom they formed the pop-punk band Transvision Vamp.
+Born in London to a Norwegian mother and English father, James was adopted soon after birth.
+She left home at the age of 16, moving to the East Sussex seaside resort town of Brighton.
+There she met Nick Christian Sayer, who became her musical collaborator.
+Together Sayer and James moved to London and formed the pop-punk band Transvision Vamp, recruiting friends Dave Parsons and Tex Axile to complete the line-up.
 James was the lead singer and focal point of the group, and attracted media attention with her sexually charged and rebellious image.

 The band was signed by MCA in December 1986 and released a cover version of the Holly and the Italians song "Tell That Girl to Shut Up" in late 1987.
-Months later the follow-up single "I Want Your Love", with its pop/punk crossover appeal, entered the Top 10 in the UK Singles Chart.
+Months later the follow-up single "I Want Your Love", with its pop/punk crossover appeal, entered the top 10 of the UK Singles Chart.
 The band went on to release the hit album Pop Art in October.
 1989 was the band's most successful year, with the number 3 hit single "Baby I Don't Care" and hit album Velveteen which entered the UK Albums Chart at number 1 and was a hit worldwide.

-Solo career, and Racine
+Little Magnets Versus the Bubble of Babble, the third and final studio album by Transvision Vamp, was released in 1991.
+The album, recorded after a break from touring to focus on songwriting, was cited by lead vocalist Wendy James as her personal favorite, particularly highlighting the track "If Looks Could Kill".
+Little Magnets Versus The Bubble of Babble was released internationally but remained available in the UK only as an import.
+Although it became the band's most successful release in the United States, ongoing tensions with the record label and exhaustion from years of touring, led James and Sayer to disband Transvision Vamp in San Francisco in 1992.

+Later career

+Elvis Costello collaboration with Now Ain't The Time For Your Tears

-When the decision had been made for Transvision Vamp to split, James wrote to Elvis Costello asking for his guidance.
+When Transvision Vamp split, James wrote to Elvis Costello asking for his guidance.
 In response Costello, collaborating with his then wife Cait O'Riordan on five of the ten songs, wrote a full album's worth of material for James.
+The cassette he recorded was waiting for her when she returned to London at the end of the tour.
 These songs made up the tracks on her 1993 solo album Now Ain't the Time for Your Tears.
-Produced by Chris Kimsey, it reached No. 43 in the UK Albums Chart in March 1993.
-However the album failed to sell in significant numbers, and James "dropped from the music scene".
-She signed to One Little Indian and began work on an album entitled Lies in Chinatown, which was not completed.
+Produced by The Rolling Stones producer Chris Kimsey, it reached No. 43 on the UK Albums Chart in March 1993.

-James formed a band named Racine in 2004.
-The group released two albums, Number One and Racine 2.

-Racine broke up in December 2008, prior to shutting down their official website.
-The members of the band went on to join other bands and none of them worked on James's next album.